 - Status LEDs for both directions and calibration.

 *The tinyESC includes a Battery Eliminator Circuit.
 If there is no 5V supply present on the robot, this will power the radio receiver from the main battery.
-(There is a blocking diode in v2.4, so multiple tinyESC BECs can be run at once, along with one non-tinyESC BEC.
-It is still not recommend to run multiple unprotected BECs together.)
+There is a blocking diode in v2.4, so multiple tinyESC BECs can be run at once, along with one non-tinyESC BEC (like in a weapon motor controller).

 Battery Voltage: 6.5V - 36V